MatteuSan/himig/specs/foundation/structure/applying-structure.md

 slug: /foundation/structure/applying-structure
 ---
 # Applying Structure
-Gaia's guidelines to applying structure to an element.
+Himig's guidelines to applying structure to an element.

 ## Component Structure Anatomy
 The component structure anatomy uses the native DOM structuring, wherein we take advantage of these parts: